 When I was spinning class this morning, I was thinking about everything I am thankful for.
 As I reflected on my blessings.
 I also very aware of some very difficult situations my family and friends are going through.
 I have made it a goal to celebrate the holidays with purpose, grace and joy and not stress about the little things.
 I am sharing several ways to do just that.

 While images of bright lights, love and joy fill storefronts, TV screens and social media, for many people we all know, the reality of the holidays isn’t so cheerful.
-This is the case for several of my friends this holiday.
+Especially this year 2020.

 I pray for so many of my friends and family members that are enduring difficult battles.
-I have friends (yes plural) who have lost their children in the past two months and every morning I wake up my heart hurts so bad for them it makes me feel ill.
+We are all battling the issues with the Cornona Virus.
+I have friends (yes plural) who have lost their children recently and every morning I wake up my heart hurts so bad for them it makes me feel ill.
 I can’t even imagine the nightmare these families are going through.
 The holidays are never going to be the same for them.

 I am not tying to be depressing, I am just trying to keep it real this holiday.
 So how can we have a holiday filled with purpose, grace and joy?
 Keep it real.
 Be your authentic self in the fake society we all live in.
 Some ideas follow.